Webinar tips and tricks

 Unlike a meeting call, you only have one stream and several people attending the webinar.
 It is mostly a top-down, one way conversation.

 A webinar has educational purposes in every sense.
 You can offer educational content.
 Yet, most webinar examples are sales webinar.
 They are meant to educate customers on a certain product.

-The reason why webinars are so used in sales is because you can reach out to a relatively large audience at once.
+The reason why webinars is so used in sales is because you can reach out to a relatively large audience at once.
 Plus, when people attend a webinar, they are half way down the conversion funnel.

 There are slight differences between webinars and webcasts.
 Hence the confusion.

 A webcast is a video content distributed online.
 It’s not necessarily produced 100% online.
 It can be an offline event filmed and broadcasted at the same time over the Web.

 Another difference, is that usually webcasts have a larger audience than a webinar.

 Both need interaction capabilities such as a chat system or polls.
 Yet, most of the time webcasts are not in real-time.
 Just like on Youtube Live, you often get a strong delay between what is happening IRL and what you see on screen.